EugeneElkin/PowerBI-visuals/Capabilities/Objects.md

 ```

 ## Gradient property
-The gradient property is special property that cannot be set as usual property.
-Instead, you need to set special rule for substitution of color picker property (fill type).
+The gradient property is a property that cannot be set as standard property.
+Instead, you need to set a rule for substitution of the color picker property (fill type).

 [Learn more about applying of gradient](Gradient.md)